-- 1. Expand employer partnerships through the support of industry engagement. - 2.
+- 1. Expand employer partnerships through the support of industry engagement to improve business use of the delivery system. - 2.
 Identify and promote best practices (private and public) for developing and sustaining partnerships. - 3.
-Improve communication/participation between education entities, local and state boards, government agencies, community-based organizations, and employers. - 4.
-Increase the utilization of Registered Apprenticeship programs as viable talent development opportunities.
+Improve communication/participation between education entities, local and state boards, government agencies, community-based organizations, and employers to provide a pipeline of job seekers to meet demand industry needs that promotes area economic growth. - 4.
+Increase the utilization of Registered Apprenticeship programs as viable talent development opportunities as this training provides appropriate credentials and skills as identified by industry.